braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/custom_data/managing_custom_data.md

 You can blocklist up to 300 custom attributes and 300 custom events.
 To prevent collecting certain device attributes, see our [SDK guide][88].

-Once a custom event or attribute is blocklisted, the following applies:
+When a custom event or attribute is blocklisted, the following applies:

 - No data will be collected regarding that event or attribute
 - Existing data will be unavailable, unless reactivated